Buyer groups for sustainability

 - First level: participants in the core group and/or initiators of a buyer group actively participate in the development and implementation of a market vision and strategy.

 - Second level: other interested commissioning parties are kept informed about activities and developments within the network.
 This will allow them to apply the market vision and strategy easily in their next procurements.

 In most organisations, the procurement responsibility rarely lies with just one person.
 For this reason, a buyer group requires the involvement of project leaders and sustainability coordinators as well as buyers.
 Participants can count on the support of the Dutch Public Procurement Expertise Centre (PIANOo), Rijkswaterstaat and the Netherlands Enterprise Agency.

 Buyer group focus areas

-There are currently 17 buyer groups in the Netherlands in the areas of real estate, building materials and equipment, infrastructure, mobility and operational management.
+There are buyer groups in the Netherlands in the areas of real estate, building materials and equipment, infrastructure, mobility and operational management.
 New groups are being formed all the time.
 The focus areas of the buyer groups are selected on the basis of impact, support and scalability.

 - New construction and/or renovation of schools